 Sana Rizvi will curate a program of film screenings and discussions for the EMBODIED ARTS FESTIVAL.
 It will look at various kinds of loss held by different bodies - with a focus on storytelling from new voices.
 Using film, an embodied memory in itself, an invitation is made to reflect on the question: can we discover new possibilities in the workings of loss and grief by allowing spaces for these feelings to be held and acknowledged in an embodied way?

-Gugulethu 'Dumama' Duma is curating an evening of the festival: with Asmaa Sbou, Jessica Korp and Thokozani Heidi Sincuba she discusses the choreographies and cartographies of belonging.
-And she presents a new performance piece together with Purity Mkhize.
-Gugulethu's festival contributions invite you to think about melancholy, about psycho-spiritual instability and the color black.
+Gugulethu 'Dumama' Duma curates one evening of the festival: with Asmaa Sbou, Jessica Korp and Thokozani Heidi Sincuba she discusses the choreography and cartography of belonging.
+And she presents a new performance work together with Purity Mkhize.
+Gugulethus festival contributions invite you to think about melancholy, about psycho-spiritual instability and the color black.

-Ahmad Hijazi (Cyclomorphosis), a Lebanese multidisciplinary performer living in Berlin, investigates queerness with Ilk عِلْق from a queer Arab perspective and searches for clues through centuries of queer life in Arab and Muslim societies.
-Ilk عِلْق presents a queer Arab-Muslim vision of the future that brings about healing: history is rewritten on its own terms, and queer Arab identity, almost always perceived in a distorted way and misinterpreted, is being (re) established.
+Ahmad Hijazi, a Lebanese multidisciplinary performer living in Berlin, examines queerness from a queer Arab perspective with Ilk عِلْق, tracing several centuries of queer life in Arab and Muslim societies.
+Ilk عِلْق presents a queer Arab-Muslim vision of the future that brings about healing: history is rewritten on its own terms, and queer Arab identity, almost always distorted and misinterpreted, is re-established.

-With Ilk عِلْق, Ahmad Hijazi (Cyclomorphosis), a Berlin-based Lebanese multidisciplinary performer, is investigating queerness from a queer Arab perspective, tracking the roots of queer lives lived in Arabic and Muslim societies going back centuries.
-Ilk عِلْق will set out a queer Arab Muslim futuristic vision, that starts with healing through rewriting histories on one's own terms and (re) building an identity that has been much misinterpreted and distorted.
+With Ilk عِلْق, Ahmad Hijazi, a Berlin-based Lebanese multidisciplinary performer, is investigating queerness from a queer Arab perspective, tracking the roots of queer lives lived in Arabic and Muslim societies going back centuries.
+Ilk عِلْق will set out a queer Arab Muslim futuristic vision, that starts with healing through rewriting histories on one's own terms and (re)building an identity that has been much misinterpreted and distorted.